-- How does this happen?
-Carl Hoffmann argued a while back for cLela that it was to do with reanalysis of copied demonstratives - But there may be several routes.. - This paper looks at kiTule a language which presents an extreme case of such a transition and in addition has extremely rare infixed nominal affixes
+- Some languages, such as Tivoid and some GTM languages, have both prefixes and suffixes simultaneously - These languages are in transition, rather like seeing a snapshot of the switch in process - How does this happen?
+Carl Hoffmann argued a while back for cLela that it was to do with re-analysis of copied demonstratives - But there may be several routes.. - This paper looks at kiTulɛ, a language which presents an extreme case of such a transition and in addition has rare infixed nominal affixes